 Looking Forward

-By addressing that mismatch, policymakers can put our nation on a better path for economic growth, opportunity, and prosperity.
+By addressing that mismatch, policymakers can put the nation on a better path for economic growth, opportunity, and prosperity.
 A strong fiscal foundation creates positive conditions for growth, including increased access to capital, more resources for public and private investments in our future, improved consumer and business confidence, and a stronger safety net.
 No single approach will be perfect in everyone’s eyes, but leaders can draw upon the many good ideas that have been put forward from across the ideological spectrum in order to help ensure a brighter economic future for the next generation.